 What Is Equine Therapy?

 Equine is a term that is generally used when speaking about or relating to horses.
-So, naturally, equine therapy would be treatment involving horses.
+This means that equine therapy is treatment involving horses.
 While this may seem like an odd idea to the public, equine therapy has become a very popular form of treatment since its inception.
 Today, people suffering from a variety of ailments take part in this therapy to find some kind of mental relief, resolve building, and spiritual empowerment, particularly among those who suffer from addiction.

 While equine therapy may sound like simple horseback riding, a luxury to most, that is only part of it, and the actual therapy is arduous work.
 The residents of the treatment center are responsible for caring for, feeding, and grooming the horses.
 A horse is an intelligent animal and any kind of relationship with it requires trust.
 Someone cannot abuse a horse and expect it to just take it.
 This expectation from the horse creates a responsibility for the suffering individual.
 This responsibility is likely something they are missing from their life.